alexandernair/alexandernair/README.md

 ## Other Common Github Profile Sections
 👩‍💻 I'm currently @ Dell.

-🧠 I'm currently learning about Iphone development!
+🧠 I'm currently learning about iPhone development with Swift!

 👯‍♀️ I'm looking to collaborate on making video games.